 - review of four (4) Registration Appointment Preparation videos (approximately 18 minutes total)

-- attendance at a registration appointment (face to face, via phone or online) to select courses
+- attendance at a registration appointment (face to face or phone) to select courses

 - completion of our online orientation program at http://my.franklin.edu/prep (approximately 60 minutes total)

 For the coming trimester, Franklin University recommends the following dates to complete your application and register to maximize your scheduling options based on your preferences and personal schedule, allowing adequate time for financial planning:

 If you wish to enroll...

 |Complete the application process by||Register for classes by|

 (6 - 11 trimester hours)